 NOTE: If you don't do this the sensor will not be saved.

-First, you must open a serial terminal to the AMN and arrive at the NeatMon Main Menu.
-If you're unsure how to do this check the Opening Serial Terminal guide.
+First, you must open a serial terminal to the AMN and arrive at the neatMon Main Menu or enter “c” once the node has rebooted after saving and quitting in the previous step.
+If you're unsure how to open a new serial terminal, check the Opening Serial Terminal guide.

 NeatMon Main Menu